-Hospital Providers Sample Clauses
+Hospital Providers Clause Samples

 Hospital Providers.
 Provider shall have a sufficient number of Hospital Providers to provide Covered Services and meet the needs of Health Plan and its Members as determined by Health Plan’s Quality Improvement Program and in accordance with state and federal law.
 Provider shall be responsible for the Covered Services provided by Hospital Providers.

 Hospital Providers.
-Hospital services providers must be qualified to provide services.
+Hospital providers must be qualified to provide services.
 All services must be provided in accordance with applicable state and federal laws and regulations.
 Neonates who have received the maximal benefit of specialized care but are not yet ready to be discharged may be transported back to the hospital from which they originated, if appropriate (back transport).
 The hospital is responsible for determining if the neonate should be back transported.

 Hospital Providers.
 Hospital services providers must be qualified to provide services under the Medicaid program.
 All services must be provided in accordance with applicable state and federal laws and regulations and adhere to the requirements set forth in the CCN-P Policy and Procedure Guide.